sudo-prem/sudo-prem.github.io/content/work/_index.md

 [extra]
 title = "Work"
-subtitle = "Code and Curiosity"
+subtitle = "Debugging life, one commit at a time"
 +++
 {{ collection(file="experience.toml") }}